Olathe, KS takes its community engagement to the next level with a civic engagement platform

 The City of Olathe also uses an integration between govMeetings and govDelivery called Send Agenda where finalized agendas can automatically be sent out through govDelivery.
 Agendas are also published on the calendar on their govAccess website.

-"Olathe's success can also be measured by its ability to continue evolving and adding to its experience, knowing everything will work seamlessly together because we have an interconnected, platform solution.”
+"Olathe's success can also be measured by its ability to continue evolving and adding to its experience, knowing everything will work seamlessly together because we have an interconnected, platform solution," said Meyer.

-- Increased ease of use, taking on average 2 minutes for residents to find what they need online
+Increased ease of use, taking residents an average of 2 minutes to find what they need online

 City departments looking to better engage with their residents through an integrated platform.